microsoft/vcpkg-docs/vcpkg/users/triplets.md

 Specifies the detailed MSVC C/C++ compiler toolchain to use.

-By default, [`VCPKG_PLATFORM_TOOLSET`] always chooses the latest installed minor version of the selected toolset.
+By default, [`VCPKG_PLATFORM_TOOLSET`](#VCPKG_PLATFORM_TOOLSET) always chooses the latest installed minor version of the selected toolset.
 If you need more granularity, you can use this variable.
-Specification can be a partial or full version number.
+You can specify either a partial or a full version number.
 Valid values are, for example, `14.25` or `14.27.29110`.

 ### VCPKG_LOAD_VCVARS_ENV